FLGX06/gmod-selfdriving/README.md

 # Garry's Mod Wiremod Self-Driving
 This code allows Garry's Mod vehicles primarily from simfphys to drive themselves using Expressions 2 from Wiremod.
-Rangers are used as inputs and also a speed.
+Rangers are used as inputs and also a speedometer.
 Should work perfectly on a road with high walls.
 Also has adaptive cruise control if there's a vehicle or any other object in front and partially automatic emergency braking (AEB).

 ## Rangers
 * Front - facing forward